 We haven’t had (or even seen) any of these yet, but we know they’re available, and even grown on the property.
 I guess they’re just not in season right now.

 I have seen these in stores at home, but never tried them.
 They are a relative of the lychee.
 Cut through the red spiny skin, and you’ll find a fruit inside that bears resemblance (in colour, consistency, and even taste) to lychee fruits.
 The pit in the middle has a woody texture and is a pain to get the fruit off, but it’s still worth it!
 They’re a treat.

 We also haven’t tried this yet as they’re not in season, but apparently they taste just like Juicy Fruit gum!

-With a flavour reputedly similar to Jackfruit, we have tried this one, and despite its appearance and name, it’s pretty yummy!
+With a flavour reminiscent of pink bubble gum, we have tried this one, and despite its appearance and name, it’s pretty yummy!
 The consistency is a little odd, and the colour and seeds bear resemblance to rolinea.